 It’s nearly midnight and I’m exhausted, but earlier today I said to myself, “What if I finished all the cartoons for my article tonight?
 Then I could publish and share them with readers on Medium.”

 So here I am, at the kitchen table, tired but happy that I took action.
 Marrying action to your “what if” always feels good.

 Whatever your “what if” might be, go for it.
 Stay up late or get up early if you have to.
 The more you do it, the easier it gets.
 And before you know it, your dreams just might come true!

 Before you go

 I’m John P. Weiss.
 I draw cartoons and write about life.
-Click on the cartoon below to get on my free email list.
+Click on the cartoon below to get on my free email list, or click here.
 In return, I promise to never appear in a speedo again.